 Note: If vaccinated for COVID-19, domestic travel for conferences is allowed; international travel is allowed (within State Department guidance and at discretion of department leadership); exercise caution when traveling to areas with substantial or high COVID-19 virus transmission; compliance with City of Chicago emergency travel order required upon return.

 The Graduate School encourages students to present their work at conferences throughout the United States and abroad.
-Students may apply for up to $750 in travel costs associated with presenting at one conference per academic year.
+Students may apply for up to $750 (per academic year) in travel costs associated with presenting at a conference.
 Please note that travel awards are only available to current students whose programs are housed on the lakeside campuses.
 Students enrolled in graduate programs at the Health Sciences campus should consult with the Graduate School at the Health Sciences Campus or the Marcella Niehoff School of Nursing for travel-related funding programs.
 Students whose conferences fall after their thesis/dissertation defense date (for programs with a thesis/dissertation requirement) or after their final course (for those programs without a thesis/dissertation) are not eligible to apply for travel funding.

 To be considered for funding, you must apply online BEFORE the conference takes place.
 To apply, log into GSPS, navigate to Award Forms > Internal Awards section, and click the "Add" button to begin.
 You will be required to upload proof of acceptance to a conference (i.e. an email or letter of acceptance from the conference sponsor) and a preliminary budget in one single PDF.
 The budget should include expected travel and lodging costs, conference registration fees, poster printing costs, and food (students must adhere to the university's current per diem rates for food).
 You will receive an email to your luc.edu email account to let you know if your application has been approved or rejected.